Texas Earnest Money Rules

 Earnest Money Regulations in Texas

-Texas Earnest Money Rules govern a buyer’s good-faith deposit in a real estate transaction.
+Texas Earnest Money rules govern a buyer’s good-faith deposit in a real estate deal.
 House Buying Girls provides this guidance and explains how parties hold the deposit, when they may refund it, and when they may apply or forfeit it under the contract.

 Understanding Earnest Money in Texas Real Estate Transactions